 This design features a ‘generic’ footballer, one that has no connection whatsoever to Town other than the fact that he is wearing stripes.
 I have seen this exact same design used to represent several other teams including Norwich City.
 In each case they are pretty much just two-tone cards with the same colours and simply a different team name written across the ‘sash’.

-The next card also features on my ‘1922’ section as I can definitely pin it down to that year by the text on it.
-Designed almost certainly to celebrate Town’s 1922 FA Cup win – the card shows the old Cup and date – this item never actually went into production, making it exceedingly RARE!!
+The next card almost certainly would have been in the same series, and it also features on my ‘1922’ section as I can definitely pin it down to that year by the text on it.
+Clearly designed to celebrate Town’s 1922 FA Cup win – the card shows the old Cup and date – this item never actually went into production, making it exceedingly RARE!!
 In fact Baines ceased trading soon after this date, which probably explains why it never made the print run.
-There are certainly other examples of Baines cards of circular design and the ‘Well Played‘ logo is also a regular feature of their cards.
+The ‘Well Played’ motif is a regular feature of their cards, helping to further identify it.

 And here is a really rare packet!!